StuyPulse/team694.github.io/resources/tutorials/fundraising/index.md

 ## Grants
 Rookie Grants are awarded to teams who fit [the criteria as defined by FIRST](http://www.usfirst.org/roboticsprograms/frc/content.aspx?id=6632).

 The largest funder of FIRST rookie teams across is country is NASA.
-Grant instructions can be found [here](http://frc-grants.arc.nasa.gov/rcs/directions.php).
+More information can be found [here](https://robotics.nasa.gov/events/2018_sponsorship.php).

 Contact your local FIRST HQ for local grants.